Aidia-LLC/worm-sem/app/README.md

 - `window.semClient.send(command: Command)` - send a JSON message to the C# API
 - `window.semClient.subscribe(callback: (message: Message) => void)` - pass a callback function to be called when any JSON message is received from the C# API.
 All filtering of messages should be done in the callback function.
-- `window.getInitialPath(): Promise<string>` - gets a relative path where the grabbed image could be saved